lmdbjava/lmdbjava/CONTRIBUTING.md

 ## Priorities

 All engineering decisions require trade-offs, which is why we have an ordered list of [priorites](https://github.com/lmdbjava/lmdbjava/blob/master/src/main/java/org/lmdbjava/package-info.java).
 Please ensure your changes reflect those priorities.

 ## Style

-Please use the current code as your style guide.
-Highlights:
+Please use the current code as your style guide and run `mvn clean verify` before submitting a pull request.
+This will execute Maven checks using PMD, FindBugs, Checkstyle, XML Formatting, classpath duplication, dependency usage, and dependency versioning plugins.

-* Add the copyright header to each file
-* Use `final`
-* Use `import static`
-* Keep methods short and clear
-* Exceptions extend `LmdbException` and are typically static inner classes
-* JavaDocs are needed for public types and methods
-* Test coverage is important (Travis and Coveralls run for every pull request)

 ## Questions